isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

 .. note::

-   To avoid lease conflicts, if the incoming packet contains more than one IA_NA, the IAID value will not be changed on any of the IA_NAs.
-Similarly, if the incoming packet contains more than one IA_PD, the IAID value will not be changed on any of the IA_PDs.
+   To avoid lease conflicts, if the incoming packet contains more than one IA_NA, the IAID value is not changed on any of the IA_NAs.
+Similarly, if the incoming packet contains more than one IA_PD, the IAID value is not changed on any of the IA_PDs.

 .. warning::